Home / Blogs & Insights / How to Start an Online Casino in 2026

 What are the ongoing operating costs of an online casino?

 Starting an online casino is one of the most complex digital business ventures available.
-However, for operators who plan and execute correctly, it is also one of the most profitable.
+That said, That said, for operators who plan and execute correctly, it is also one of the most profitable.

 The iGaming operators who succeed share three things.
 First, they lock in their target market before they configure anything.
 Second, they treat their gambling licence as a commercial asset — not just a legal requirement.
 Third, they invest in player retention from day one.
 That last point, more than any other, is what separates profitable casinos from the ones that run out of capital in year two.